m-rayy/WebDev/README.md

 # Complete-Web-Developer-Manual

-All resources and notes from the Complete Web Developer in 2020: Zero to Mastery course
+All resources and notes from the Complete Web Developer: Zero to Mastery course

 Official resources:
 https://zerotomastery.io/resources/